ploomber/ploomber/doc/get-started/basic-concepts.rst

 .. note::

    When using ``jupyter notebook``, scripts open automatically as notebooks.
-If using ``jupyter lab``, you have to click right and select the notebook option.
+If using ``jupyter lab``, you have to right-click and select the notebook option.

 Since scripts/notebooks always create an executed notebook, you must specify